M.S. in Exercise Physiology

 Undergraduate courses recommended for the Master’s in Sports Sciences program are:

-- Apply Online, submit the admissions application and pay the application fee.
-You must apply directly to Sports Sciences.
+1. Apply Online, submit the admissions application and pay the application fee.
+You must apply directly to the Sports Sciences major.

-- The GRE general test requirement is waived for MS applicants to our college programs through the fall 2026 admission cycle.
-Master’s applicants may choose to submit official GRE test scores to the FSU Office of Graduate Admissions.
+3. The GRE general test requirement is waived for MS applicants to the Sports Sciences major through the fall 2026 admission cycle.
+Master’s applicants may choose to submit GRE test scores to the FSU Office of Graduate Admissions.
 The school reporting code for test scores is 5219; no department code is required.

 Florida State University